Still deciding if a master degree in professional counseling is right for you?

 How is Counseling different from Psychology?
 Social Work?

 Counseling was born from the field of education when Frank Parsons matched individuals with jobs that best utilized their strengths.
 Counseling is a strengths-based, developmental profession that uses therapy in order to promote wellness and help diverse individuals achieve their unique goals.
-Psychology primarily operates within a medical model in which a specific problem is identified and addressed (although positive psychology and counseling psychology incorporate some strengths-based practices).
-Social work, in general, focuses more on harnessing resources for clients rather than providing therapy.
+Psychology operates within a medical model in which a specific problem is identified and addressed (although positive psychology and counseling psychology incorporate some strengths-based practices).
+Social work, in general, focuses on harnessing resources and providing systemic therapy.

 How many hours is the program and how long does it take to compete?